 - Country home – will suit a front door that looks traditional while fitting in with the natural surroundings.
 For example, oak or wood effect doors provide the perfect look and shades of green help the property to match its surroundings.

 - Coastal home – should reflect the natural beauty of their surroundings, with white front doors and lighter colours such as grey and blue.

 - New and contemporary homes – have the most flexibility when it comes to a new front door.
-A brand new home can suit bright colours but muted shades of grey or black can provide a modern, minimalist style.
+A brand-new home can suit bright colours but muted shades of grey or black can provide a modern, minimalist door style.

 You can paint a composite front door but it is not usually recommended.
 Composite front doors are less prone to weathering than wooden front doors so shouldn’t require repainting, meaning they are a low maintenance option when compared to other types.

 If you do decide to paint your composite front door, you must be careful with the paint you use and be careful to avoid any glass panels.